slaclab/sdf-docs/README.md

 data analytics and is characterized by large, massive throughput, high concurrency storage systems.

-**January 2nd 6:00pm PST: ALL S3DF services remain DOWN (except for login bastions).
-The team is actively troubleshooting.
-We will provide another update at 10am PST tomorrow.**
+**January 3rd 9:35am PST: Today the team is working to address issues on the internal S3DF network.
+As a result, all S3DF services remain DOWN.
+Our next update will be at 3pm PST today.**

 ## Quick Reference